-While there are many different ways to achieve this sought-after look, one way that is quick (and by quick, I mean you can do this in 30 seconds) and easy is to reduce Clarity, boost Contrast, and reduce Vibrance.
-Let's do a quick walk-through!
+While there are many different ways to achieve this sought-after look, one quick and easy way (and by quick, I mean you can do this in 30 seconds) is to reduce Clarity, boost Contrast, and reduce Vibrance.

 Here is a comparison of how reducing the Clarity impacts an image:

 When you are using this technique, it is important not to go overboard - LESS IS MORE!
 Think of it as a give-and-take situation: every time you tweak the Clarity, you should then tweak the Contrast in order to keep a balance between soft and sharp.

 If you want to save even more time and achieve a similar dreamy look using Lightroom presets, look no further than Pretty Presets Clean Edit Portrait Workflow Collection.

 This fantastic Lightroom collection includes 35 layerable presets, 25 portrait brushes, and 51 workflow presets - EVERYTHING you need to transform your images into beautiful dreamy portraits!

 Do you have any questions or comments about Achieving a Soft, Dreamy Edit in Lightroom?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!